R9acoh/My-basic-web-application/README.md

 ### 2. Create a New Repository

 1. Click the "+" icon in the top right corner of GitHub and select "New repository"
-2. Name your repository (e.g., "my-basic-web-app")
+2. Name your repository (e.g., "auto-marker-planning")
 3. Add a description (optional)
 4. Leave it as a Public repository
 5. Click "Create repository"